hejpriyanka/martech-data-warehouse-project/README.md

 # Martech Data Warehouse Project

+## You can explore the visualizations at the following link: [Martech Data Warehouse Streamlit App](https://martech-data-warehouse-project.streamlit.app/)

 ## Overview

 The Martech Data Warehouse Project is designed to build a modern data warehouse utilizing AWS RDS and MS SQL Server.
 The project incorporates ETL processes, data modeling, and analytics to provide valuable insights from the data.